 A Repository of Doctor Who Production and Promotional Heritage.

-The production record: props, costumes, concept art, set dressings, and working documents that came directly out of making the programme.
-The promotional record: the merchandise, toys, books, annuals, and press materials that carried Doctor Who into homes, high streets, and imaginations around the world.
-Both are what The Who Archive exists to hold.
+For more than sixty years, Doctor Who has generated one of the most remarkable bodies of material culture in the history of British television.
+It exists on two levels: the production record, comprising the props, costumes, concept art, set dressings, and working documents that came directly out of making the programme, and the promotional record, the merchandise, toys, books, annuals, and press materials that carried Doctor Who into homes, high streets, and imaginations around the world.

-• Production Heritage The screen-used and production-made record: props, costumes, concept art, set dressings, scripts, and working documents from across the programme's history.
+Production Heritage The screen-used and production-made record: props, costumes, concept art, set dressings, scripts, and working documents from across the programme's history.
 Catalogued with rigorous provenance research and historical context, and acquired with long-term conservation in mind.

 Promotional Heritage The cultural footprint beyond the screen: licensed merchandise, toys, games, annuals, books, magazines, press and advertising materials, and branded ephemera spanning sixty-plus years - a record of how the programme reached the world and what it meant to the people who encountered it.